 Eastern Mass.
 Rifle League

 The E.M.R.L. was organized in 1925.
 O.C.S.A has participated in this league for over 50 years.
-The competition is held on three consecutive Saturdays in April or May.
+The competition is held on three consecutive Saturdays on April 27, May 4 and May 11.
 The Match is governed by NRA High Power Rules, where they do not conflict with League Rules.
+All matches are at the Woburn Sportsmen Association and group transportation from OCSA is possible.

 Any offhand position allowed by NRA Rules may be used.